docker/docs/engine/admin/puppet.md

 ---
 description: Installing and using Puppet
 keywords: puppet, installation, usage, docker, documentation
 redirect_from:
 - /engine/articles/puppet/
 title: Use Puppet
 ---

-> *Note:* Please note this is a community contributed installation path.
+> **Note**: Please note this is a community contributed installation path.
 The
 > only `official` installation is using the
 > [*Ubuntu*](../installation/linux/ubuntulinux.md) installation
 > path.
 This version may sometimes be out of date.